TBrockster/CV/README.md

 <div align='center'>

 I am a primarily a front-end engineer with an interest in every part of the development pipeline, from back-end APIs, to scalable middleware layers, cloud delivery solutions and CI/CD workflows.
 I am a strong believer in Agile delivery and think that the most important thing for good quality code is that it is easily understood by others.
+I am looking for a fully remote position, or a remote-friendly position based in Manchester.

 </div>